In 2021 a new set of rules for the .au country code Top Level Domain (ccTLD) will begin to be implemented.

-These new rules contain some changes which will affect some registrants of id.au domain names.
+The new rules contain a change that will affect some registrants of id.au domain names.

 When the new rules will apply